-the 2nd year in the BioFach organics products trade fair in Nuremburg,
+the 2nd year in the BioFach organic products trade fair in Nuremburg,

 Germany.
-It provided samples of its new recipe for its organic cream
+It provided samples of the new recipe for its organic cream

 liquors which were well received by attendees of the fair.
 As a result,

 CADO continues to grow its recognition at the international level, and

 hopes to expand its client base to other countries in Europe and North